psilly-billy/Is-it-damaged/README.md

 2. Replace `""` with your Roboflow API key.
 3. Adjust the dataset version and project name according to your Roboflow account.
 4. Run the script in a Python environment with GPU support to commence training and evaluation.
+5. View the status of your deployment at: https://app.roboflow.com/martin-rpfil/is_it_damaged/8

 ## Contributing